 If you are in the Walpole, Massachusetts or Rhode Island areas and need the services of an animal law attorney, contact Keith G. Langer Attorney at Law to schedule a consultation.

 Attorney Keith G. Langer successfully defended a farmer who had to shoot a dog attacking his animals and himself from criminal charges brought as the result of that lawful protection of himself and his animals.
 He is also a member of the Animal Law Practice Group of the Massachusetts Bar Association and the Animal Law Committee of the Rhode Island Bar Association and contributed an article to the RIBA Journal.

 Massachusetts is now a state in which owners can continue caring for their animals through a trust.
 Because animals are property, not people, they could not receive funds as beneficiaries of wills or trusts as a matter of law.
 Massachusetts law changed in that regard.
 The animals so covered are those living at the time and identified when the trust becomes effective.

-Massachusetts pet owners should consider creating a trust for their companion animals to ensure they will be properly cared for when their owners pass.
+Pet owners in Walpole, Massachusetts and Rhode Island should consider creating a trust for their companion animals to ensure they will be properly cared for when their owners pass.